GRAAL-Research/poutyne/docs/source/examples/tips_and_tricks.rst

 Now, since all the addresses are not of the same size, it is impossible to batch size them since all elements of a tensor must have the same lengths.
 But there a trick, padding!

 The idea is simple.
 We will add *empty* tokens at the ends of a sequence up to the longest one in a batch.
-At the moment of evaluating the loss, that tokens will be skip using a ignore value (`0`).
+At the moment of evaluating the loss, and when using the `masked_target` those tokens will be skipped using the default ignore value (`-100`, the `mask_value`) of Pytorch metrics.
 That way, we can pad and pack the sequence to minimize the training time (read `this <https://stackoverflow.com/questions/51030782/why-do-we-pack-the-sequences-in-pytorch>`_ good explanation of why we pad and pack sequence).

-Also, due to how the F1 Score to compute is done, we will need a mask to ignore the paddings elements when calculating the metric.
-The mask value will be set to (`-100`) and will be used only at running time (see the `documentation <https://poutyne.org/metrics.html#poutyne.framework.metrics.FBeta.forward>`_ for more details).
+Also, due to how the F1 Score to compute is done, we will need a mask to ignore the paddings elements when calculating the metric (i.e. a boolean to either or not use an element).
+The mask value (`mask`) will be set to either a `0` or `1` and will be used only at running time (see the `documentation <https://poutyne.org/metrics.html#poutyne.framework.metrics.FBeta.forward>`_ for more details).

 For setting those elements, we will use the `collate_fn` of the PyTorch DataLoader, and on running time, that process will be done.
-We will create a function that will set the padding value (`0`) and the mask value (`-100`).
+We will create a function that will set the padding value (`-100`) and the mask value (`0` or `1`).

-One thing to take into account, since we have packed the sequence, we need the lengths of each sequence for the forward pass to unpack them.
+One time to take into account, since we have packed the sequence, we need the lengths of each sequence for the forward pass to unpack them.

 .. code-block:: python